njgeorge000158/Student-Loan-Repayment-Prediction-with-Deep-Learning/README.md

 ### Compiling, Training, and Evaluating the Model

-- To achieve the target performance, I made changes to the neural network configuration based on the results of an optimization script, student_loans_optimization_search.ipynb.
+- To achieve the target performance, I configured the neural network configuration based on the results of an optimization script, student_loans_optimization_search.ipynb.

 - The model has an input layer, a hidden layer, and the output layer with two dropouts.
 The input layer and hidden layer consist of 98 and 45 neurons, respectively, and use tanh activation functions.
 Because this is a regression model, the output layer has 1 neuron and uses a linear activation function.
 The structure maintains the ability to learn patterns effectively while striking a balance between complexity and overfitting.